JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 Essentially, you now have the best of both worlds: You can run Gradle tasks using the Gradle Tool Window and unless you haven't made changes to input files that generate sources, you can compile and run with IntelliJ's faster internal build system.

 In case all steps are followed, and there are still issues with `SearchBaseVisitor` \(e.g., `Error:(16, 25) java: package org.jabref.search does not exist`\), you have to delete `src\main\generated\org\jabref\gui\logging\plugins\Log4jPlugins.java`.
 This is independent of having enabled or disabled Annotation Processing \(see above at "Enable Annotation Processing"\).

+~~Note that the above steps might not work on IntelliJ 2020.x.**.
+You have to keep using gradle for executing tasks.
+See [IDEA-249391](https://youtrack.jetbrains.com/issue/IDEA-249391) for details.~~

 #### Using JabRef's code style